Local VCN Peering Through an Upgraded DRG

 • Destination CIDR Block: VCN-B's CIDR block.
 If you want, you can specify a subnet or particular subset of VCN-B's CIDR.

-• Target Compartment: The compartment where the other VCN is located, if not the current compartment.
+• Target Compartment: The compartment with the other VCN, if not the current compartment.

 • Description: An optional description of the rule.

-Any subnet traffic with a destination that matches the rule is routed to your DRG.
+Any subnet traffic with a destination that matches the rule is routed to the DRG.
 For more information about setting up route rules, see VCN Route Tables.

-If in the future you no longer need the peering and want to end the peering relationship, first delete all the route rules in your VCN that specify the other as the target.
+If in the future you no longer need the peering and want to end the peering relationship, first delete all route rules in the VCN that specify the other VCN.

 Tip